London, KY Social Security Disability Lawyers

 Filing a Social Security Disability Insurance (SSDI) claim can be a formidable undertaking.
 First-time applicants are often surprised by the amount of detail the Social Security Administration (SSA) requires when it comes to documenting their work history and the nature of their disability.
 Unfortunately, the majority of SSDI applications are initially rejected by SSA examiners for either technical reasons (such as errors or missing information) or because they believe that an applicant’s disability isn’t severe enough to grant them benefits.

-The good news is that you can increase your chances of having your denial overturned by hiring Bentley, George & Sparks.
+The good news is that you can increase your chances of having your denial overturned by hiring Bruce Bentley, Attorney At Law.
 The best way to ensure that your initial application is accepted by the SSA is to enlist the aid of a skilled London Social Security disability attorney from the get-go.
 Statistically, an individual who partners with a lawyer is about twice as likely to succeed in having an application accepted either initially or during the appeals process as they are without one.

-Put Bentley, George & Sparks on your side—make an appointment with our office today to learn more about how you can present your case in the best possible light when submitting or appealing an SSDI application.
+Put Bruce Bentley, Attorney At Law on your side—make an appointment with our office today to learn more about how you can present your case in the best possible light when submitting or appealing an SSDI application.

 What Does the SSA Consider a Disability?